What is lactose intolerance?

-Even if your child has these symptoms, it doesn’t always mean she’s lactose intolerant.
+Even if your baby has these symptoms, it doesn’t always mean she’s lactose intolerant.
 Some or all of these symptoms are common in healthy breastfed infants.
-The symptoms can happen in the first week of life and last up to six weeks or as long as five months.
-It’s also highly likely the symptoms will disappear.

 Sometimes lactose intolerance is confused with food allergies

 like cow’s milk allergy.
 Some common food allergy symptoms include vomiting, blood or mucus in diarrhoea, hives and swelling around the eyes – these aren’t symptoms of lactose intolerance.
-If your child has symptoms like these, you should see your GP for proper diagnosis.
+If your child has symptoms like these, you should see your GP for a proper assessment.